Cyphrme/Coze/docs/coze_vs_jose.md

 1. Binary data is represented in hex, not b64ut.
 For example, the "x" parameter for a ECDSA key is in hex and not b64ut.
 2. "iat" (issued at) is required for messages and keys.
-3. "tmb" and "th" is included in the Coze key and is required.  "tmb" is deterministic digest from the key's canonical form and "th" is the name of the hashing algorithm used.
+3. "tmb" may be included in the Coze key.  "tmb" is deterministic digest from the key's canonical form and uses the hashing algorithm specified by `alg`.
   - For JOSE, ["Selection of Hash Function"](https://tools.ietf.org/html/rfc7638#section-3.4) isn't well defined.
 Coze explicitly defines how this is done.
 4. For ECDSA, the Coze Key thumbprint canon is {"alg","x","y"}.
-(No "crv" or "kty").
+For EdDSA the thumbprint canon is {"alg","x"}
 5. "alg" (algorithm) is required and must refer to a specific cryptographic algorithm.  "alg" should be descriptive of any parameter information needed about the key's signing algorithm.
 For example, for an ecdsa key, "alg"